mtgrosser/hack_chime/README.md

 and play the Mac boot chime, or an alert sound in case of POST errors.

-BIOS beeps encountered during normal operation (for example on the Linux console) can be replaced with a custom sound, as the Apple boink or funk.
+BIOS beeps encountered during normal operation (for example on the Linux console) can be replaced with a custom sound like the Apple Boink or Funk sounds.

 ## Circuit